Varying-Vagrant-Vagrants/VVV/README.md

 VVV is a local developer environment, mainly aimed at [WordPress](https://wordpress.org) developers.
 It uses [Vagrant](https://www.vagrantup.com) and Docker, and can be used to build sites, and contribute to WordPress.

+## Which branch of VVV it's using as upstream ?

+[develop](https://github.com/Varying-Vagrant-Vagrants/VVV).
+Although `develop` sometimes get new features that has issues, but this branch actively developed, and critical issue more than often get fixed in this branch fairly quick
+This is nature of VVV :
+> normally `develop` is more stable, but, `develop` can sometimes be unstable if something has just been merged and we didn't spot it in time

 ## How To Use

 To use it, download and install [Vagrant](https://www.vagrantup.com)